mattvenn/wokwi-verilog-gds-test/README.md

 🔲 Improve the implementation to work around the hardware limitations (e.g. inputs should be de-bounced as mechanical switches are used).

-🔲 Add more output signals (e.g. indicating if game was lost because 🐺-has-eaten-🐐 or 🐐-has-eaten-🥬).
+🔲 ~Add more output signals (e.g. indicating if game was lost because 🐺-has-eaten-🐐 or 🐐-has-eaten-🥬).
+(Discarded for now as the user interface is slightly limited!)~

-🔲 Describe the signal mapping to the ASIC hardware I/O pins/ Wokwi user interface in the simulation